QMSTR/web/content/blog/qmstr-milestone-2-report.md

 to analysis modules.
 The philosophy of Quartermaster is to provide the glue code between all the existing tools for license and contributor analysis and other compliance metadata, even if they provide overlapping or conflicting information.
-By assiging different trust levels to, for example, two license scanning tools, the user configures which results should be considered.
-The module with the higher trust level will "trump" the results provide by the less trusted module.
+By assigning different trust levels to, for example, two license scanning tools, the user configures which results should be considered.
+The module with the higher trust level will "trump" the results provided by the less trusted module.
 In a real life scenario, compliance information provided by a knowledge base curated by reviewers can be configured to overwrite results detected by license scanners.
 Trust levels are